-Technology firm XChanging has announced that it will partner with recently launched underwriter Emergence Insurance Group to help deliver their latest product.
+Technology firm Xchanging has announced it will partner with recently launched underwriter Emergence Insurance Group to help the underwriter deliver its latest product.

-in March of this year, will use XChanging technology for its cyber insurance product in the Australian market.
+and Hollard Insurance in March of this year, will use Xchanging technology for its cyber insurance product in the Australian and New Zealand markets.

-The technology provided by XChanging will give brokers a quotation engine to quote and bind policies for the cyber event protection cover Emergence entered the Australian market with.
+The technology provided by Xchanging will give brokers a quotation engine to quote and bind policies for the cyber event protection cover Emergence entered the local market with.

-Troy Filipcevic, Emergence Insurance Group director, noted that the deal was made to match the growth aims of the company.
+Emergence Insurance Group director Troy Filipcevic noted that the deal was made to match the growth aims of the company.

-“We looked for an IT provider partner who could provide an end-to-end solution with the end user in mind,” Filipcevic said.
+“We looked for an IT partner who could provide an end-to-end solution with the end user in mind,” he said.